pjcavalcanti/SimplexEmbeddingGPT/README.md

 ## Files

-`preprocessing.py`: contains functions to construct the Gell-Mann orthonormal basis of hermitian operators for a Hilbert space of any dimension, and convert states and inputs from the matricial representation to vector representation. **Calling the function `fromListOfMatrixToListOfVectors` is necessary whenever the input states and effects are represented by density operators and POVMs**.
+`preprocessing.py`: contains functions to construct the Gell-Mann orthonormal basis of hermitian operators for a Hilbert space of any dimension, and convert states and inputs from the matricial representation to vector representation.
+Example usage can be found in examples.py for a quantum type input. **Calling the function `fromListOfMatrixToListOfVectors` is necessary whenever the input states and effects are represented by density operators and POVMs**.
 The main function of this repository will not run if the input states and effects are not in vector form.

 `math_tools.py`: provides mathematical accessories necessary for the main linear program, such as a function `rref` finding the Reduced Row Echelon Form of a matrix in order to determine the dimension of the space spanned by the sets of states and effects in their accessible GPT fragment representation.
 The functions characterising the positive cone of states and effects are also specified, employing tools imported from the `pycdd` library.